 We have posted a detailed tutorial to create such bootable USB drive long time back, you can read about it at following link:

 The above method is very easy to follow but wouldn't it be great if we can use a utility to do the whole task automatically?
-Our reader "Aris" has created a small utility exclusively for AskVG readers which creates a bootable USB drive to install Windows Vista, Windows 7 or Server 2008.
+Our reader "Aris" has created a small utility "A Bootable USB" exclusively for AskVG readers which creates bootable USB drive to install Windows Vista, Windows 7 or Server 2008.